cslarsen/csl.name/source/_posts/2017-11-16-python-compiler.md

 tags: Python assembly
 ---

-This post shows how to write a basic JIT compiler for the Python bytecode, using nothing but stock Python modules.
+This post shows how to write a basic JIT compiler for the Python bytecode, from scratch, using nothing but stock Python modules.

 We will leverage the code written in [a previous post][previous-post] to bind native code to callable Python functions.
 The complete code is available at [github.com/cslarsen/minijit][minijit.github].

-At the end of this post, we will be able to compile branchless Python functions performing arithmetic on signed 64-bit values:
+At the end of this post, we will be able to compile branchless Python functions that perform arithmetic on signed 64-bit values:

     >>> from jitcompiler import *
     >>> @jit
-    ... def foo(a, b): return a*a - b*b
+    ... def foo(a, b):
+    ...     return a*a - b*b
     ...
     --- Installing JIT for <function foo at 0x100c28c08>
     >>> foo(2, 3)